crater-cloud/Boolean-Autocrats/README.md

 # Auto-Mation of Drone
-This is a project that focuses on the automation of an unmanned ariel vechiel for the purpose of medical emergency during the time of any natural calamity.
+Build a drone that can deliver essential medical products/blood of up to 2.0 kilograms per flight while maintaining the cold chain if needed- in an average fulfilment time of 30 minutes.
+Also, it should be usable in emergencies and disaster prone areas.

 A projrct by BackStreet Hackers.